sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/03-rxjs-operators.md

 ##==##

-# How to choose it's operator?
+# How to choose an operator?

 > Use [Operator Decision Tree](https://rxjs.dev/operator-decision-tree)